wilkflow/supachunk/README.md

 Once a request is recieved, it logs the chunk uploads and ids in console, this can be piped if a file log is desired.

 <img width="1500" height="545" alt="1" src="https://github.com/user-attachments/assets/5ab4f81f-fd42-42e0-9bbb-308569b2dc86" />

 After, the chunks can be found at whatever table was sepcified in the request.
+Response OK will be sent to source of post request.

+As seen below, the uvicorn process can be killed at any point and when exiting console.
+[PM2](https://pm2.io/blog/2018/09/19/Manage-Python-Processes) can be used if you want to run as background process.

 <img width="663" height="294" alt="t8w8" src="https://github.com/user-attachments/assets/e54ade78-1780-43ae-84e0-99de16243566" />